 Step 2: I start to fill in the details.
 I almost always start with faces, since I think it’s the most interesting part of a drawing.

 Step 3: I continue to fill in more details.
 I usually take a break from body details every so often to revisit facial features.
 In this case, I was somewhat unsatisfied with the first few incarnations.

 Step 4: Details are pretty much complete at this point, and I usually spend a bit of time making sure the final product matches the subjects.
 I think it’s important to think about this from a broad, overall perspective first.
 Then, consider individual features that might not be accurate, especially the eyes, nose, and mouth.

-This is odd and possibly of questionable merit, but I also often view “finished” art through a mirror.
-I feel that you can become sort of desensitized to your own work if you’ve spent enough time on one subject.
-A mirror’s reflected image seems to give a fresh perspective on something, and is one of the ways I judge if the picture was actually proportional and a proper representation.
+This is odd and possibly of questionable merit, but I sometimes view “finished” art through a mirror.
+I think you can become sort of desensitized to your own work if you’ve spent enough time on one subject.
+A mirror’s reflected image seems to give a fresh perspective on something.

 Also, I usually have some background or additional stuff in mind that should be added, but I rarely actually include those things.
 I think it’s because I don’t really enjoy drawing scenery.
 Once the subjects are fully realized, I guess I become bored with the project.
 I mean, if I’m going to continue drawing, why bother drawing a wall or a table?
 Why not just draw more people?